 Potential impacts associated with the proposed power station conversion project are expected to occur during both the construction and operational phases.
-In general, impacts are expected to be similar to those associated with the initial phases of the power station project (i.e. the initial 4 OCGT units currently in operation, and the additional 5 OCGT units currently under construction).
+In general, impacts are expected to be similar to those associated with the initial phases of the power station project.
 New impact sources associated with the power station conversion project would include:

-" Visual impacts as a result of the additional infrastructure associated with the conversion project to be added onto the existing power station.

-- Air quality impacts associated with the construction phase (dust) and the operational phase (emissions from the power station). - " Noise impacts associated with the existing OCGT units as well as the additional CCGT components to be added onto the existing power station. - Impacts on the social environment as a result of the creation of employment opportunities, influx of workers to the area, traffic movements, and impacts on sense of place. - Traffic and transportation impacts associated with the transportation of additional fuel to the power station site as a result of the need to operate the power station at a higher load factor (i.e. for longer hours) than is currently the case.
+- " Visual impacts as a result of the additional infrastructure associated with the conversion project to be added onto the existing power station. - " Air quality impacts associated with the construction phase (dust) and the operational phase (emissions from the power station). - " Noise impacts associated with the existing OCGT units as well as the additional CCGT components to be added onto the existing power station. - " Impacts on the social environment as a result of the creation of employment opportunities, influx of workers to the area, traffic movements, and impacts on sense of place.

-No environmental fatal flaws have been identified to be associated with the proposed power station conversion project at this stage of the project.
+No environmental fatal flaws have been identified to be associated with proposed power conversion project at this stage of the project.
 In order to assess the potential impacts on the environment associated with the construction and operation of the proposed power station conversion project, detailed specialist studies to address the above issues must be undertaken within the EIA phase of the project.
-These studies must compare the associated with the impacts conversion project to the current situation and must the assess potential cumulative impacts associated with the project.
+These studies must compare the impacts associated with conversion project to the current situation and must assess the potential cumulative impacts associated with the project.